softwareloop/contacts-sync/README.md

 # Contacts-sync

-Sync LinkedIn to Gmail contacts
+Import your LinkedIn contacts to your Gmail addressbook

 Maintainer: